 On evening of 1st February 2026, I was at iconic Minto Hall in Bhopal, for an India-post postage stamp release function.
 I already knew the building, commissioned in 1909 by Nawab Sultan Jahan Begum of Bhopal, in honor of the then Viceroy of British India, Lord Minto.
 While, Lord Minto left shores of India in 1910 and could never witness the building, as it got completed only in 1936.
 Its begetter as well as its celebrant were no longer alive at this time.
-This testament of gratitude from Princely Bhopal to British protectionism, was today going to witness a unique commemoration.
-We all were here to remember and honor a physician and a social activist, who constantly fought with the princely state for justice and freedom – Shri Uddhavdas Mehta.
+This testament of gratitude from and markedly pro-British Princely Bhopal, was today going to witness a unique commemoration.
+We all were here to remember and honor a physician and a social activist, who constantly fought with the princely state for justice and freedom – Shri Uddhavdas Mehta, fondly called as “Bhaiji”.

 Bhopal, British India, and Social awakening